scienceasdf/su2code.github.io/_docs/Theory.md

 where $$\kappa_s$$ is the thermal conductivity of the solid.
 The material properties of the solid are considered constant.

 Within the `HEAT_EQUATION_FVM` solver, we discretize the equations in space using a finite volume method (FVM) with a standard edge-based data structure on a dual grid with vertex-based schemes.
 The viscous flux is evaluated at the midpoint of an edge.

+`TK:: Alright, the dual time source term for unsteady simulations is currently missing.
+All that LES/DES stuff from Eduardo.
+And prob a bit more.
+As mentioned already cross-referencing to meaningful tutorials and linking papers for further reading would be really cool and helpful -> "Hey this is feature X and here is more detailed information in a paper and there is a tutorial which contains this feature."
+But all in all it is a pretty good start.
+In an ideal world one would have a seperate numerics section in the future that explains (or links to meaningful pages) further the FVM approach followed by SU2 and all the other good stuff ROE-scheme, gradient computation, boundary implementations etc.`